bhavaniravi/my-favorite-resources/README.md

 ### [Gayathri Krishnan](https://github.com/gayathri-krishnan)

   1. [Algorithms - Coursera Algorithmic toolbox](https://www.coursera.org/learn/algorithmic-toolbox)
-    - Very well structured and explained.
+     - **Why I like it?** Very well structured and explained.
 Startes from O(n), works through different algorithms.
-    - The examples and assgnments
+     - **What worked for me?** The examples and assgnments
-    - Why some of my code failed due to texecution time.
+     - **What didn't I understand?** Why some of my code failed due to texecution time.
 But that's me.
-I would highly recomment his course 2.[Udemy](https://udemy.com)
+I would highly recommend

+  2.[Udemy](https://udemy.com)
-    - Affordable cost, with content made permanently available at one time cost
+    - **Why I like it?** Affordable cost, with content made permanently available at one time cost
-    - Personal commitments make it hard for me to find time to learn.
-With video courses, I keep listening wvwn when I am doing mundane tasks at home.
+    - **What worked for me?** Personal commitments make it hard for me to find time to learn.
+With video courses, I keep listening when       I am doing mundane tasks at home.
 Ensures I do not forget somehting just bcause I am not currently working on it
-    - Nothing at all

   3.[Medium](https://medium.com/)
-    - Affordable cost
+    - **Why I like it?** Affordable cost
-    - Daily reading list sent via email based on the user's reading history
+    -  **What worked for me?** Daily reading list sent via email based on the user's reading history
 ---